cylc/cylc-doc/src/user-guide/external-triggers.rst

 See :ref:`Built-in Suite State Triggers` for an example of one such ``results`` dictionary and how it gets processed by the suite.

-The suite server program manages trigger functions as follows:
+The :term:`scheduler` manages trigger functions as follows:

 - they are called asynchronously in the process pool
   - (except for clock triggers, which are called from the main process)